hirememorey/election_game/LLM_HANDOFF_CONTEXT.md

 - The frontend visually distinguishes negative favors and provides special UI for player choices and targeting.
 - See GAME_IMPROVEMENTS.md for rationale and details.

+#### Media Scrutiny Favor Logic Fix (2024-07-07)
+- Media Scrutiny now halves only the base 5 PC from Fundraise actions.
+Bonuses (archetype, allies) are added after halving.
+This matches the intended design and ensures consistent, fair application of the effect.

 ---

 **The project is in excellent shape with a solid foundation, clear architecture, and comprehensive improvements.
 All major bugs have been fixed, new features are fully functional and tested, and the game is ready for extensive playtesting.
 The next LLM has a strong base to build upon with clear technical patterns and strategic direction established.
 The most immediate opportunity is completing the Action Points system frontend implementation and extensive playtesting of the new PC commitment and trading systems to ensure they enhance rather than detract from the game experience.**